Quick overview

 This also applies if he needs it for his relatives, e.g. children who have started university.
 However, the relatives should actually move into the flat.
 A fake need may lead to a claim for damages and generally call into question the validity of such a statement.

-Termination of a lease of premises used for business purposes
+Notice of lease of business premises

 The law also allows a tenant of a space used for business to terminate a fixed-term lease if, for example, he or she ceases to be fit to carry on the business.
 Legislation may change and the tenant may not be able to use the premises for business as intended in the contract.